Banana Cream Pie

 - 1/4 cup packed pitted dates (~ 3-4 Medjool dates)

 - In a food processor, combine the almonds and the dates.
 Pulse together until the crust is sticky*.
 Add more dates if needed to help it stick together.
 The crust should stick together when pinched.

 - Pour the crust into a 9 inch glass pie dish and pat with clean fingers or the back of a spoon until the pie crust fills the dish evenly.
 Be sure to put some crust on the sides of the dish.

 - Add the filling ingredients (cashews, bananas, dates, and vanilla) to a high speed blender.
 Start with 1/4 cup of water and add more as needed to help smooth out the texture.

 - Pour the pie filling on top of the pie crust and smooth out with a spatula or spoon.
 Top with banana slices.
 Optional to add some unsweetened coconut flakes.

 - Cover the pie and place it into the freezer or the fridge* and allow to set for ~3-4 hours.
 (Note: if you are putting it in the fridge, you may want to add the banana slices just before serving to avoid brown bananas).
 Store leftover pie in the freezer.

-- The freezer variation will make for a cleaner cut pie, but it’s more like a frozen ice cream cake unless you allow it to thaw a bit just before serving.
-The fridge variation will make for a more creamy pudding pie.
+- *The freezer variation will make for a cleaner cut pie, but it’s more like a frozen ice cream cake unless you allow it to thaw a bit just before serving.
+The fridge variation will make for a more creamy pudding pie, but will likely brown more quickly.
 Both are great, but I highly recommend freezing the pie!